 I took a limo from my hotel to Dallas airport this week.
-It wasn’t because I have a wad of cash to throw around.
-I just blew my budget on the conference.
+It wasn’t because I had a wad of cash to throw around.

 But rather, I was informed by the hotel concierge that over 7,000 Mary Kay reps are in town and have used up all available taxis.
 Impressive!
 I guess they left their pink Cadillacs at home.

 So he offered me the privilege of a limo for the price of a taxi.